SABLE: Secure And Byzantine robust LEarning: Introduction

-\textbf{Technical challenges.} First, we determine the most appropriate aggregator to implement homomorphically in terms of computational cost.
-We consider an exhaustive list of prominent robust aggregators from the literature, and qualitatively identify their major computational bottlenecks when implemented homomorphically.
-Our analysis promotes the coordinate-wise aggregators CWTM~\cite{yin2018byzantine} and CWMED~\cite{yin2018byzantine} for their inherent compatibility with batching-friendly FHE, a feature we argue is crucial for high-dimensional ML models.
-Indeed, batching allows many cleartext operations to be parallelized into single homomorphic computations, significantly amortizing their computational cost.
-Finally, we choose CWTM (coordinate-wise trimmed mean) as the main robust aggregator to be used in \algoname{} due to its theoretical and empirical superiority in ML performance~\cite{RESAM, allouah2023fixing}.
-Note that due to space limitations, we defer the full analysis to Appendix~\ref{app_fhe_frendliness}.
+\textbf{HE-compliance of existing aggregators.} First, we determine the most appropriate aggregator to implement homomorphically in terms of computational cost.
+We consider an exhaustive list of prominent robust aggregators from the literature, and qualitatively identify their major computational bottlenecks in the encrypted domain.
+Our analysis promotes the coordinate-wise aggregators CWTM~\cite{yin2018byzantine} and CWMED~\cite{yin2018byzantine} for their inherent compatibility with batching-friendly HE cryptosystems, a feature we argue is crucial for high-dimensional ML models.
+Indeed, batching allows many cleartext operations to be parallelized into a single homomorphic computation, significantly amortizing their computational cost.
+We choose CWTM as the main robust aggregator to be used in \algoname{} due to its theoretical and empirical superiority in ML performance~\cite{RESAM, allouah2023fixing}.
+(Due to space limitations, details of the analysis are deferred to Appendix~\ref{app_fhe_frendliness}.)